 IAF Hero Denzil Keelor Recalls How He Shot Down Pak Jet in 1965

-India’s renown air-warrior Denzil Keelor celebrates his 83rd birthday today.
-Here’s a unique and rare interview where Keelor spoke with The Quint about his 1965 war experience.
+(India’s renown air-warrior Denzil Keelor celebrates his 85th birthday today.
+Here’s a unique and rare interview from The Quint’s archives where Keelor speaks about his 1965 war experience.)

 Keelor, entrusted with the responsibility of protecting the ground troops, shot down a Pakistan Air Force Sabre aircraft in what was one of the first dogfights by the Indian Air Force.
 Just a few days earlier, his brother Trevor had also shot down a Pakistani fighter aircraft in what became independent India’s first air kill.